Sir Henry Russell, 2nd Baronet

-Sir Henry Russell, 2nd Baronet (27 May 1783 – 19 April 1852), was an English diplomat and landowner.
+Sir Henry Russell, 2nd Baronet (27 May 1783 – 19 April 1852), was an English diplomat of the East India Company and landowner.

 Early life

 Russell was born on 27 May 1783.
 He was the eldest surviving son of Sir Henry Russell, 1st Baronet, and his second wife, Anne Barbara Whitworth (1763–1814).
 Among his siblings were Charles Russell (MP for Reading), Francis Whitworth Russell (who married Jane Anne Catherine Brodie), the Rev. Whitworth Russell (who married Frances Carpenter), George Lake Russell (who married Lady Caroline Pery, a daughter of the 1st Earl of Limerick), and Henrietta Russell (who married Thomas Greene of Whittington Hall).

 His paternal grandparents were Michael Russell of Dover, and the former Hannah Henshaw (a daughter of Henry Henshaw).
 His mother was the fifth daughter of Sir Charles Whitworth, and his maternal uncle was Charles Whitworth, 1st Earl Whitworth.